skx/dotfiles/.emacs.d/init.md

             (message "emacs quit aborted")))
 ```

-One thing that often catches me out is the backgrounding on `Ctrl-z`, so
+One thing that often catches me out is the backgrounding behaviour on `Ctrl-z`,
-this is explicitly disabled here:
+especially on a terminal, so this is explicitly disabled here:

 ```lisp